 Our GCSB and SIS won't confirm or deny if they are Palantir customers but the company has an office in Wellington and the GCSB has advertised for staff proficient in Palantir's software.
-Born-and-bred Kiwi Jonty Kelt is one of Palantir's most senior executives.
+Born-and-bred Kiwi Jonty Kelt was until recently one of Palantir's most senior executives.
 And a Herald investigation uncovered that the NZ Defence Force has spent more than $7.2m with Palantir since 2012.

 And on its website currently, as part of a recruitment campaign for software engineers, Palantir says, "We meet problems where they live.
 Wherever our users are — whether it's Afghanistan or Atlanta, New York or New Zealand — we are there too".